SN 22.100. Tied on a Leash (2)

 Whatever kinds of consciousness there may be—whether past, present, or future; here or elsewhere; internal or external; coarse or subtle; lowly or sublime—by correctly understanding them in line with reality, you should regard all consciousness as, ‘it’s not me, it’s not mine, it’s no self of mine’.

 Mendicants, as a learned noble disciple, when you see this, you get disillusioned with form, sensation, perception, will, and consciousness.
 Being disillusioned, you lose desire.
 By losing desire, the mind gets liberated.
 When it is liberated, you will know it.
-You will understand that the holy life is finished, that the work is done, that rebirth has ended, so there won’t be another life.”
+You will understand that the holy life is finished, that the work is done, that rebirth has ended, so there is no hereafter.”